einerlei/terragrunt_tfenv/README.md

 The modules have been compressed to a zip file to mimic downloading it from a remote source, otherwise .terraform-version files are not pulled.

 ## Usage
-Enter the environment, either `prod` or `non-prod` and run terragrunt:
+Enter the environment, either `prod` or `non-prod` and run terragrunt.
+Terragrunt will download the `module` defined in `terragrunt.hcl`.
+When applying, one can observe that the terraform version as defined by the relevant modules' `.terraform-version` is used.

 ```
 $ cd live/non-prod
 $ terragrunt init